 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in Rhode Island.
-Roughly 1 in 8 Rhode Islanders are immigrants (foreign-born), and half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 13% of registered voters in the state.
-Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $3.9 billion in consumer purchasing power, and the businesses they own had sales and receipts of 1 billion and employed more than 5,700 people at last count.
-At a time when the economy is still recovering, Rhode Island can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Roughly 1 in 8 Rhode Islanders are immigrants (foreign-born), and over half of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 13.6% of registered voters in the state.
+Immigrants are not only essential to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $3.9 billion in consumer purchasing power, and the businesses they own had sales and receipts of $1 billion and employed more than 5,700 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Rhode Island’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Rhode Island’s population and electorate.

-- 13% (or 73,808) of registered voters in Rhode Island were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 13.6% (or 75,047) of registered voters in Rhode Island were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 Nearly 1 in 6 Rhode Islanders are Latino or Asian.